King County Renters Commission

 The KCRC is a new body.
 For the initial round of appointments, odd numbered positions will serve one-year terms and even numbered positions will serve two-year terms.
 After the conclusion of initial terms, all subsequent terms of each position shall be for two years.
 A member shall not serve more than two consecutive terms.
 The KCRC will meet in-person as public health guidance allows, as well as with phone and computer call-in options.

-Interested candidates must follow the below steps and apply by January 31, 2021
+Interested candidates must follow the below steps to apply

 - Complete the KCRC Application Form